Tsugaru Kaikyō Fuyugeshiki: B-side

 The B-side song “No no Hana no Youni” (野の花のように Like a Wildflower) is written by Yu Aku as lyricist and Takashi Miki as composer and arranger.
 The sleeve has 4:17 as time of the song.
-The song was written for Ishikawa's recital at Osaka's Shin Kabuki-za Theatre (新歌舞伎座) 1976.
+The song was written for Ishikawa's recital at Osaka's Shin Kabuki-za in 1976.

 Album inclusion

 “Tsugaru Kaikyo Fuyu-geshiki” is included in Ishikawa's studio album “Hana Kuyou (Sanbyaku Rokuju Gonichi Koi Moyou)”.
 The B-side song “No no Hana no Youni” is not included in any of Ishikawa's studio albums but is included in the live recording album of her recital at Shin Kabuki-za.

 Personnel

 Minoru Aono (青野稔) is credited as photographer for the cover.
 Columbia Recording Orchestra is credited for both songs.